Where To Go

 Needing some solitude in the prairie?
 Spend the entire day hiking the 18 miles of turf trails through the park.
 Pack a lunch and find a peaceful spot along the trail to sit and bask in the quiet serenity.

 Bring your binoculars and watch for wildlife and watch for foxes on the trail and hawks soaring the blue skies overhead.
 Tip: Pack a journal and record your adventure in the prairie.

 Plan a full day of adventure hiking on the turf trails through the park!
 Park at the lot near the nature exploration area and head north.
 Explore the woods, look for wildlife and take in the sights.
 This area offers relaxing and peaceful views in the heart of the city.
 Follow the trail north and cross the paved trail to continue, where you’ll find the Meadow Trail and Lakeview Trail loops.
 Follow the Lakeview Trail back to the visitor center and treat yourself to something fun from the concession stand!
 End your day with a stroll down to Medicine Lake for colorful sunset views.

 Hyland Lake Park Reserve, Bloomington

 Spend your day at Richardson Nature Center, where you can explore several nature exhibits, including an active bee hive, and see live animals up close!
 Rent a bird-watching backpack or pond exploration kit from the front desk and discover life around you on one of the many trails around the nature center.
-Pack a picnic and enjoy lunch at a picnic area.
 Stick around for a program and learn more about life in the park.

 Murphy-Hanrehan Park Reserve, Savage